-5 According to the environmental and fishery observations available from several sources, bluefin tuna spawning in 2011 was scatterd into different time blocks in the various areas, being more continous and regular in the eastern Mediterranean, unusually abundant in the eastern-central Mediterranean, more delayed and concentrated in the southern-central Mediterranean, anticipated, interrupted and slightly delayed in the southern Tyrrhenian Sea and anticipated, interrupted and then considerally extended up to the beginning of the fall in the western lower quantity of bluefin tuna in this area is possibly due to an anticipated presence of bluefin tuna in the area, induced by an anomalous anticipated warming of the surface waters in the Balearic areas at the beginning of May; these two factors, combined with the late beginning of the aerial survey, can possibly explain the variability.
+The GBYP considers that, taking into account the additional information available and as mentioned before, the lower quantity of bluefin tuna in this area is possibly due to an anticipated presence of bluefin tuna in the area, induced by an anomalous anticipated warming of the surface waters in the Balearic areas at the beginning of May; these two factors, combined with the late beginning of the aerial survey, can possibly explain the variability.
 Tagging data from IEO confirms that several bluefin tuna spawners anticipated their presence in the western Mediterranean in 2011, leaving the area well before the usual time.

 In sub-area 2, the effort was very similar in both years but with more sightings in 2011 (67% more), resulting in a larger encounter rate (57% larger).
 However, density of schools is smaller (32%) in 2011.
-This is due to a much larger esw^6 in 2011 than in 2010, so even if encounter rate of schools is larger, it refers to a much smaller searched area, and therefore when extrapolating the density within the searched area to the whole sub-area, the overall density is much larger.
+This is due to a much larger esw^4 in 2011 than in 2010, so even if encounter rate of schools is larger, it refers to a much smaller searched area, and therefore when extrapolating the density within the searched area to the whole sub-area, the overall density is much larger.
 Also the mean weight per school was much lower in 2011 than in 2010 (66% lower).
 All this yields provided a considerably smaller total weight of bluefin tunas in sub-area 2 with respect to 2010: 1176 t less, representing a decrease of 76%.